 They say one of the toughest things about writing is just getting the first words down on the page.
-Boy was that true when it came to this review!
+Boy was that true when it came to reviewing Jonathan Little’s Cash Game Master Class!
 I sat here for far too long trying to think about a catchy way to grab you, as you begin reading.

 So instead, let’s just go with substance over style.